Jubilee Hall

 - Must meet with their education advisor each semester for a review of their academic and clinical requirements in order to determine potential areas of need and standing in the program.

-- Must adhere to the Department of Educational Studies Professional Code within courses and the clinical component.
+- Must adhere to the Department's Professional Code within courses and all clinical components.

 - Must earn a C or higher in their professional education course sequence.
 Any grade lower than a C must be repeated and done prior to the start of the senior clinical practice.